dhui808/angular-snippets/README.md

 # angular-snippets

+### Context Root Path
+    To use /hello as the root path the Angular application: package.json:
+        "build": "ng build --base-href /hello/",
+        "dev": "lite-server --baseDir=dist/hello/",
+        "start": "ng serve --open"
+    angular.json:
+        "outputPath": "dist/hello",
+        "baseHref": "/hello",

+    Copy dist/hello folder to Tomcat and the browser is able to load all assets from /hello folder.
+    It also works in lite-server or the  webpack-dev-server.

+    Note that angular.json baseHref does not have the trailing slash.
+This is the key that allows lite-server and the  webpack-dev-server to work.
+Adding the trailing slash will cause these two servers failing to find the assets.

 ### what frameworks/APIs does Angular use to consume REST APIs?
     HTTP client module
         RxJS: HTTP client is built on top of RxJS, to easily manage asynchronous data streams